opennetworkinglab/tassen/README.md

 the test case implementations (e.g., `helper.py` provides a P4Info helper with methods convenient to construct P4Runtime table entries)

-### Mapping to Target-specific BNG-UP implementations
+### Mapping to Target-specific BNG-UP Implementations

 The directory `mapping` is currently empty.
 The goal is to provide here a reference implementation of the runtime mapping logic to translate P4Runtime